abd-h/kobe-bryant-tribute-page/README.md

-# I've created Alperton Sports logo and positioned it at the top left.
+# I've created Alperton Sports logo and positioned it at the top left

 - Alperton Sports is victicious sports news site.
 - Alperton Sports focuses on tribute of Kobe Bryant.